dgnorton/influxdb_build/README.md

+# Overview

+Generate packages (.deb, .rpm, etc.) for any InfluxDB branch, tag, or commit.  (requires Docker)

 # Usage

 Make a directory to receive the output packages.
 I'm using ~/vmshare in this example but you can use any directory that suits.
 Be sure to update pkg-influxdb.sh accordingly.